Andy-Wang-010/Lay-summarisation-for-Biomedical-Scientific-Journals/README.md

 Importantly, this means that while ChatGPT was a valuable tool in our development process, it did not automatically generate any portion of our code in its entirety.
 Instead, we leveraged its capabilities as an aid or a supplementary tool, rather than as a standalone code generator.

 ## GDrive
-Here is the google drive link where includes all the model checkpoints and generated data https://drive.google.com/drive/u/1/folders/1PTLStbDRehEmie-6HSgnaLfvVrWi9U42
+Here is the google drive link where includes all the model checkpoints, generated data and eLife dataset https://drive.google.com/drive/u/1/folders/1PTLStbDRehEmie-6HSgnaLfvVrWi9U42